kpradeep12/code-blogger/_posts/2018-12-04-understanding-kotlin-extension-functions.md

 Based on our example we created an extension function on String so we declared it as **fun String.println()**.
 We are saying that *String* is the receiver type and *println* is the extension function name.
 Now we can call *println* on any String objects in my project if I have this declaration in the class path and this function will print the message to console.

-For this tutorial purpose created a simple example where it just prints a message but we can have any logic in it which can manipulate *receiver type*. **How to access receiver type in the function?** the answer is using **this**. this is a implicit reference to the receiver type so can manipulate receiver using **this**
+For this tutorial purpose I created a simple example where it just prints a message but we can have any logic in it which can manipulate *receiver type*. **How to access receiver type in the function?** the answer is using **this**. this is a implicit reference to the receiver type so we can manipulate receiver using **this**

 In the above example I just want to print so I am directly passing *this* to *println* function like below